vanhauser-thc/thc-hydra/README.md

 make install
 ```

-If you want the ssh module, you have to setup libssh (not libssh2!) on your
+If you want the ssh module, you have to setup [libssh](http://www.libssh.org) (not libssh2!) on your
-system,  get it from http://www.libssh.org, for ssh v1 support you also need
+system.
+For ssh v1 support you also need
-to add "-DWITH_SSH1=On" option in the cmake command line.
+to add `-DWITH_SSH1=On` option in the cmake command line.
 IMPORTANT: If you compile on MacOS then you must do this - do not install libssh via brew!

 If you use Ubuntu/Debian, this will install supplementary libraries needed